tans-hul/Anomly-Detection/README.md

 # Anomaly Detection

-This repository contains an implementation of an anomaly detection system.
-The system is designed to identify unusual patterns or outliers in a given dataset.
+This repository hosts an implementation of an anomaly detection system.
+Its primary objective is to proficiently recognize uncommon patterns or outliers within a given dataset.

 ## Table of Contents